pypeit/PypeIt/doc/coadd1d.rst

 taken from the ``camera`` attribute of the relevant :class:`~pypeit.spectrographs.spectrograph.Spectrograph` class.

-The format of the 1D coadd file follows follows the general class :class:`~pypeit.onespec.OneSpec`, such that its file extensions are:
+The format of the 1D coadd file follows the general class :class:`~pypeit.onespec.OneSpec`, such that its file extensions are: